wwwouaiebe/leaflet.TravelNotes/TravelNotesGuides/en/UserGuideEN.md

 A route note always has its latitude and longitude on the route.
 When the line is dropped, the nearest point on the route is searched and the free end of the line moved to this point.

+### Turn a route note into a travel note

+Right-click on the note icon and select "Transform to travel note" from the context menu.
+The transformation is only possible if no route is being edited.

+### Turn a travel note into a route note

+Right-click on the note icon and select "Transform to route note" from the context menu.
+The transformation is only possible if no route is being edited.
+The note will be attached to the route closest to it.

 ### The note dialog box

 <img src="NoteEditionEN.PNG" />